Academic AdvisingBack To Top

 After obtaining the official Withdrawal form, a student who wishes to withdraw from the university needs to personally confer and obtain the signature of a designated person in the college office.
 At that time, the student will be informed whether he/she must obtain other signatures in order to have the withdrawal request processed.

-A complete term withdrawal will not be processed by the university or considered official until the completed withdrawal form, with all necessary signatures is submitted by the student to the college office.
+A complete term withdrawal will not be processed by the university or considered official until the completed withdrawal form, with all necessary signatures is submitted by the student to the college office; however, if a ADW, UW or WA grade has already been assigned by the college office in all classes, it will not be replaced with the W grade.

 If a student withdraws from the university during the term, without the permission of the dean, he/she will receive the appropriate withdrawal grade by the faculty or the college dean in each course.
 These grades will be reviewed as part of the readmission process, should the student wish to return to the university in the future.